Fire and rescue services

 Australia doesn't have an embassy or consulate in South Sudan.
 For consular assistance, contact the Australian Embassy in Addis Ababa, Ethiopia.

-Turkish compound (off Cape Verde street)
+Turkish compound (off Cape Verde Street)

 Bole Subcity, Woreda 3